Berlin and Frankfurt both hit German coronavirus risk threshold | DW | 08.10.2020

 Germany's capital and financial capital have both hit the level defined by the government as risky — 50 new cases per 100,000 residents over a seven-day period.
 It could lead to travel restrictions at home and abroad.

 Berlin mayor Michael Müller hinted at stricter anti-pandemic measures after health experts declared the city had breached a key coronavirus limit.
-According to Berlin lawmakers, the city now has seen nearly 53 new coronavirus cases per 100,000 residents in the previous seven days.
-In Germany, an area with over 50 new coronavirus infections is officially considered risky, and breaching this treshold is likely to prompt new restrictions and travel limitations.
+According to Berlin lawmakers, the city has seen nearly 53 new coronavirus cases per 100,000 residents in the previous seven days.
+In Germany, an area with over 50 new coronavirus infections per 100,000 people in a week is officially considered risky, and breaching this threshold is likely to prompt new restrictions and travel limitations.

 "We want to avoid a lockdown, like the one we had, at any cost," Müller said.